panyapoc/ItemStorePersonalize/README.md

 A demo solution (and associated workshop Python notebooks in SageMaker) for product recommendations with [Amazon Personalize](https://aws.amazon.com/personalize/).

-See https://allstore.cloud/ for a running version, or deploy the stack in your own account with the button below, or customize and build the components from source!
+* See https://allstore.cloud/ for a running version, or
+* Deploy the stack in your own account with the button below, or
+* Read on to customize and build the components from source!

 [![Launch Stack](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=AllStoreDemo&templateURL=https://public-personalize-demo-assets-us-east-1.s3.amazonaws.com/package.yaml)

 ## Solution Architecture

 ![alt text](ReadmeImg/AllStore-Architect.png "Architecture Diagram")

+### Initial Setup

+The CloudFormation stack deployment will automatically load initial product data from the S3 file you specify into DynamoDB (and, since they're connected via a stream, update Elasticsearch).

 ## Folder Structure